 What is Ten-Digit Dialing?

-A ten-digit dialed telephone call requires entering both the three-digit area code and the seven-digit telephone number to complete the call, even if the area code is the same area code as your own.
-When an area code transitions to ten-digit dialing, you will no longer be able to dial seven digits to make a local call.
+A 10-digit dialed telephone call requires entering both the three-digit area code and the seven-digit telephone number to complete the call, even if the area code is the same area code as your own.
+When an area code transitions to 10-digit dialing, you will no longer be able to dial only seven digits to make a local call.

-Transitioning to ten-digit dialing will not affect your current telephone number.
+Transitioning to 10-digit dialing will not affect your current telephone number.
 Your phone number, including your area code, will not change.
-In California and in Illinois area code 708, you may be required to dial the number "1" before the area code and seven-digit phone number for local calls.
+In California, some parts of Michigan, and in Illinois area code 708, you may be required to dial the number "1" before the area code and seven-digit phone number for local calls.

-Unrelated to the upcoming "988" transition, the "202" area code moved to ten-digit dialing on October 9, 2021.
-Calls dialed using only seven digits will no longer be completed.& his move will allow for a new area code, "771," to be added to the current "202" area.
+Unrelated to the "988" transition, the "202" area code moved to 10-digit dialing on October 9, 2021.
+Calls dialed using only seven digits will no longer be completed.
+This move will allow for a new area code, "771," to be added to the current "202" area.

 What Changes Will Businesses Need to Make?

-If your company uses a PBX or VoIP phone system, you may need to update or reprogram it for ten-digit dialing.
-Seven-digit dialing is being phased starting on October 24, 2021, and the transition to 10-digit dialing must be completed by July 15, 2022.
+If your company uses a PBX or VoIP phone system, you may need to update or reprogram it for 10-digit dialing as of July 16, 2022.

 Why Is Ten-Digit Dialing Necessary?

-In 2020, the FCC established "988" as the new, nationwide three-digit phone number for the National Suicide Prevention Lifeline.
-The new three-digit dialing code will be available nationwide by July 16, 2022 and will provide an easy to remember and easy to dial three-digit number to reach suicide prevention and mental health counselors, similar to "911" for emergencies and "311" for local government services.
-To help facilitate the creation of "988," area codes that use "988" as a local exchange, or the first three digits of a seven-digit phone number, will need to use 10-digit dialing.
+In 2020, the FCC established "988" as the new, nationwide three-digit phone number for the 988 Suicide and Crisis Lifeline.
+The new dialing code became available nationwide on July 16, 2022 to provide an easy to remember three-digit number to reach suicide prevention and mental health counselors.
+To help facilitate the creation of "988," area codes that use "988" as a local exchange, or the first three digits of a seven-digit phone number, now need to use 10-digit dialing.

 Ten-Digit Dialing (pdf)